What is DFARS 252.204-7012?

 A Type 2 system is defined as, “For covered contractor information systems that are not part of an IT service or system operated on behalf of the Government and therefore are not subject to the security requirement specified at paragraph (b)(1) of this clause”.

-Essentially, if you have a Type 1 System, then you must operate it in accordance with the DISA SRG v1r3 and the NIST 800-53r4 control set.
+If you have a Type 1 System, then you must comply with the DISA SRG v1r3 and NIST 800-53r4 control set.
 Type 2 systems only require the 110 controls within NIST SP 800-171.
 If a contractor uses a Cloud Solution Provider (CSP), that CSP environment must be at minimum FedRAMP Moderate compliant.
 This is a boon for contractors, as Type 1 systems have more requirements than Type 2 systems.

-● This review shall also include analyzing covered contractor information system(s) that were part of the cyber incident, as well as other information systems on the Contractor’s network(s), that may have been accessed as a result of the incident
+- This review shall also include analyzing covered contractor information system(s) that were part of the cyber incident, as well as other information systems on the Contractor’s network(s)that may have been accessed.

-● In order to report cyber incidents in accordance with this clause, the contractor or subcontractor shall have or acquire a DoD-approved medium assurance certificate to report cyber incidents.
+● For submission of the cyber incidents in accordance with this clause, the contractor or subcontractor shall have or acquire a DoD medium assurance certificate to report cyber incidents.
 For information on obtaining a DoD-approved medium assurance certificate, see https://public.cyber.mil/eca/.

-The last major requirement is to require all prime contractors and subcontractors to include the DFARS 7012 clause, in its entirety, in all related subcontracts without alteration.
+The last major requirement is to include the DFARS 7012 clause, in its entirety, in all related subcontracts without alteration.
 This is to ensure that the complete supply chain is secure and covered by the DFARS 7012 clause.

 DFARS 7012 and CMMC Overlap

-Compliance with the National Institute of Standards and Technology’s (NIST) 800-171 standards will set your organization up for success in protecting sensitive data.
+Compliance with NIST 800-171 will set your organization up for success in protecting sensitive data.
 The cost is significant, but well worth it as this ensures that you’re adhering to best practices established by government agencies like the DoD and guaranteeing that there are no barriers to lucrative DoD contracts.